-Welcome message from Executive Director of Borromeo Housing, Inc. (BHI)
+Welcome message from Chair of the Board, Borromeo Housing, Inc. (BHI)

-The following is a letter from Darlene Bakke, Executive Director of Borromeo Housing, Inc.
+The following is a letter from Dani Seltzer, Chair of the Board, Borromeo Housing, Inc.

 Borromeo Housing, Inc.